MEET Your

 When I was 14, I started running my first business.

 My family didn’t have a lot growing up.
-But I had dreams of being an artist (a costume designer specifically), and I needed money to practice my art.
+But I had dreams of being an artist (a costume designer, specifically), and I needed money to practice my art.
 Fabric is expensive, y’all.
 Being the self-starter I am, I was always on the lookout for ways to make money.
-I couldn’t wait to be old enough to get a real job at a local fast food restaurant, but alas, at 14 years old, I was too young to get any sort of traditional job.
+I couldn’t wait to be old enough to get a real job at a local fast-food restaurant, but alas, at 14, I was too young to get any sort of traditional job.

-In 2011 a family friend had an entire business she was giving away and I saw my opportunity.
-I no idea what I was getting myself into, but I was blessed to receive a successful business model, vendors, supplies, and even a few longstanding customers to get started.
+In 2011, a family friend was giving away an entire business, and I saw my opportunity.
+I had no idea what I was getting myself into, but I was blessed to receive a successful business model, vendors, supplies, and even a few longstanding customers to get started.

 My first business and job involved purchasing craft supplies in bulk and reselling them on websites like Etsy and on my own website, which I built myself.